tari-project/rfcs/src/RFC-0150_Wallets.md

 #### State Recovery: Process Overview
-If the wallet database has been lost, corrupted or otherwise damaged, the outputs contained within ([UTXOs](Glossary.md#unspent-transaction-outputs)) can still be recovered from the Tari [blockchain], given you provide the valid recovery keys.
-When the wallet is first initialized in recovery mode, it attempts to synchronize with available base nodes, pulling blocks, attempting to recognize outputs attributed to that particular wallet.
+If the wallet database has been lost, corrupted or otherwise damaged, the outputs contained within ([UTXOs](Glossary.md#unspent-transaction-outputs)) can still be recovered from the Tari [blockchain], provided the valid recovery keys are supplied.
+When the wallet is first initialized in recovery mode, it attempts to synchronize with available base nodes, pulling blocks and attempting to recognize outputs attributed to that particular wallet.

 If one can successfully decrypt the encrypted value, then the UTXO is successfully recognized.
-The next step is to attempt the mask (blinding factor) recovery by rewinding the range proof.
+The next step is to attempt the mask (blinding factor) recovery by decrypting the extra data on the output.
 All recognized and verified outputs are stored in the newly initialized, local wallet database, available for further spending.

-The recovery of simple and stealth one-sided outputs is a bit more complex as we first have to recognize the output by its script pattern, before we can try to decrypt the encrypted value.
+The recovery of simple and stealth one-sided outputs is more complex, as we first have to recognize the output by its script pattern before we can try to decrypt the encrypted value.

-An output is recognized if it matches either of the following input script patterns:
+An output is recognized if it matches any of the following input script patterns:

 - The standard output is the simplest, having a single `Nop` instruction.
-- The simple one-sided is matched by the `[Opcode::PushPubKey(scanned_pk)]` so if the `scanned_pk` matches the key derived from the recovery phrase - it's recognized,
+- The simple one-sided is matched by `[Opcode::PushPubKey(scanned_pk)]`, so if the `scanned_pk` matches the key derived from the recovery phrase, it is recognized.
 - The [stealth one-sided](RFC-0203_StealthAddresses.md) is similar to its simple counterpart with only the script pattern being different `[Opcode::PushPubKey(nonce), Opcode::Drop, Opcode::PushPubKey(scanned_pk)]`, matching by the last provided `Opcode::PushPubKey(scanned_pk)` instruction.